 ii.
 Pit: “The Hebrew word bor means ‘a well, a pit, a cistern,’ but it also refers to the pit of death (Psalm 28:1, 88:4-6) and sometimes is an equivalent of sheol, the realm of departed spirits.”
 (Wiersbe)

 b.
 I will make you dwell in the lowest part of the earth: This wasn’t speaking of geography, such as the Dead Sea region (1400 feet or 430 meters below sea level).
 This speaks of the realm of the dead, where the lost are judged.
 These are places desolate from antiquity.

 i.
 The lowest part of the earth: “Another description of the grave, from the situation, and from the solitudes or desolation of it.
 In brief, when Tyre, as a dead man, shall be buried, forgotten and perish utterly, and my hand hath done it, then it shall be known my hand hath avenged and punished all her insolence, inhumanity, and covetousness that she discovered when she rejoiced at Jerusalem’s fall.”
 (Poole)

 ii.
 “Other ancient Near Easterners recognized the realm of the dead to be ruled by the god of the netherworld, the ‘King of Terrors,’ as far as Ezekiel and all orthodox Yahwists are concerned, Yahweh exercises full control over life and death.
-His sovereignty knows no bounds (Ps.
-139:8).
+His sovereignty knows no bounds (Psalm 139:8).
 He opens and closes the doors of Sheol and he consigns his enemies to it.”
 (Block)

 c.
 I shall establish glory in the land of the living: The judgment and fall of cities such as Tyre do not defeat God’s plan; it advances it.
 His agenda remains the same, to establish glory in the land of the living.